 From Grid Optics

-The Future Power Grid Initiative (FPGI) will deliver next-generation concepts and tools for grid operation and planning and ensure a more secure, efficient and reliable future grid.
-Building on the Electricity Infrastructure Operations Center (EIOC), the Pacific Northwest National Laboratory’s (PNNL) national electric grid research facility, FPGI will advance the science and develop the technologies necessary for meeting the nation’s expectations for a highly reliable and efficient electric grid, reducing carbon emissions and our dependence on foreign oil.
+The Future Power Grid Initiative (FPGI) is a PNNL internally-funded, five-year project established in 2011 that is designed to deliver next-generation concepts and tools for grid operation and planning and ensure a more secure, efficient and reliable future grid.
+Building on the Electricity Infrastructure Operations Center (EIOC), PNNL's national electric grid research facility, FPGI will advance the science and develop the technologies necessary for meeting the nation's expectations for a highly reliable and efficient electric grid, reducing carbon emissions and our dependence on foreign oil.

-To tackle these issues, the FPGI will address three of the most pressing areas of research: Large-Scale Real-Time Simulation, Stochastic and Uncertainty Modeling, and Data-Driven Decision Support.
+To tackle these issues, the FPGI is addressing three of the most pressing areas of research: Large-Scale Real-Time Simulation, Stochastic and Uncertainty Modeling, and Data-Driven Decision Support.

 Large-Scale Real-Time Simulation: Today's grid operation functions include state estimation, contingency analysis, automatic generation control, and economic dispatch along with other market functions.
 The speed at which the grid functions are running (typically every 3-5 minutes) needs to be dramatically increased so that the analysis of contingencies is both comprehensive and real time.
 Today's online grid operation is based on a grid model which can only provide a static snapshot of current system operation status, while dynamic analysis is conducted offline because of low computational efficiency.
 The offline analysis uses a worst-case scenario to determine transmission limits, resulting in under-utilization of grid assets.
 There is a great need to bring dynamic grid analysis into online applications to foresee the grid status with more transparency for better reliability and asset utilization.
 This is especially important given the increasing penetration of variable renewable energy and smart loads into the grid, which significantly increases the complexity of grid reliability management and requires a real-time dynamic view of the grid.